grokability/kandji2snipe/README.md

 ## Requirements:

 - Python3
-- Python dependencies - Can be installed using the included `requirements.txt` using the command `python3 -m pip install -r requirements.txt` or individually with the following commands:
+- Python dependencies - Can be installed using the included `requirements.txt` using the command `python3 -m pip install -r requirements.txt` or individually using the commands `python3 -m pip install requests` and `python3 -m pip install pytz`.
-    ```shell
-    python3 -m pip install requests
-    python3 -m pip install pytz
-    ```
 - A [Kandji API token](https://support.kandji.io/support/solutions/articles/72000560412-kandji-api) with the following permissions:
   - Devices
     - Updated a Device